DarkGloves/MBot-Utility/README.md

 > Make sure to connect the line follower sensor to port 3.

 In this mode, your MBot will act as a *line follower*.
-If you want toplay with it, you will need tracks.
+If you want to play with it, you will need tracks.
 If you don't own any line-follower tracks, you can take a look at these [free printable tracks.](https://github.com/DarkGloves/MBot-Utility/tree/main/resources/printable_tracks)

 Once you have a track, you just need to place the line follower module above the black path and it will automatically start following it.